dejonggr/nf-scomatic/README.md

 ### `GRCh38`

-If you are running this pipeline with GRCh38, you can use `--profile GRCh38` and the pipeline will use the appropriate local files for `--genome`, `--pons`, `--editing`, and `--bed`:
+If you are running this pipeline with GRCh38, you can use `-profile GRCh38` and the pipeline will use the appropriate local files for `--genome`, `--pons`, `--editing`, and `--bed`: